 You do not really have a lot of options in how you address a startup disk that is almost full.
 Basically, your only recourse is to free up disk space to give your machine enough available storage to perform optimally.
 Failure to free up space will lead to worse performance and an eventual inability to start your Mac.

 You can use the manual method, which we will discuss shortly.
-A better option may be to avail yourself of some third-party software such as Disk Drill to help speed up the process of identifying and eliminating the extraneous files and apps, which will allow your machine to operate at peak efficiency.
+A better option may be to avail yourself of some free third-party software such as Disk Drill to help speed up the process of identifying and eliminating the extraneous files and apps, which will allow your machine to operate at peak efficiency.

 Let’s take a closer look at how both methods can be used to resolve “Your Startup Disk is Almost Full” issue